 Prescription Drug Error Attorneys in Seattle

 For patients, the goal of taking medications is to heal.
 The consequences of medication errors can range from not-so-serious to life-changing and tragic.
-Errors that happen with prescription medication are avoidable, and tragic consequences that arise from these mistakes are preventable.
+Errors with prescription medication are avoidable, and tragic consequences that arise from these mistakes are preventable.
 But, negligence by a physician, pharmacist, nurse, or any other medical professional can be devastating, or even lethal.

 The experienced Seattle medical malpractice attorneys at Hardwick & Pendergast, P.S. understand the trauma these preventable mistakes can cause for victims and their families.
 If you or a loved one has suffered serious side effects as the result of prescription drug errors, please contact us for more information about your legal rights and options.

 We can be reached at (888) 228-3860.